82nd Airborne Division: Post-Vietnam Operations

 From 1969 into the 1970s, the 82nd deployed paratroopers to South Korea and Vietnam on more than 180DBT (Days Bad Time) for exercises in potential future battlegrounds.
 The division received three alerts.
 One was for Black September in 1970.
 Paratroopers were on their way to Amman, Jordan when the mission was aborted.
+In May 1971, they helped national guard and Washington DC police to round up and arrest protestors.

+During the Wounded Knee uprising in 1973, the 82nd was brought to the Pine Ridge reservation under the direction of plain-clothed Colonel Volney Warner in the field and, from the Pentagon, General Alexander Haig.

-In May 1971 they were used to help national guard and Washington DC police to round up and arrest protestors.
-Nine years later in August 1980, the 1st Battalion (Airborne), 504th Infantry was alerted and deployed to conduct civil disturbance duty at Fort Indiantown Gap, Pennsylvania, during the Cuban refugee internment.
-War in the Middle East in the fall of 1973 brought the 82nd to full alert.
+In the fall of 1973, war in the Middle East brought the 82nd to full alert.
+In August 1980, the 1st Battalion (Airborne), 504th Infantry was alerted and deployed to conduct civil disturbance duty at Fort Indiantown Gap, Pennsylvania, during the Cuban refugee internment.
 President Gerald Ford put the unit on high alert in case the administration decided to intervene in the Boston desegregation busing crisis.

 In May 1978, the division was alerted to a possible drop into Zaire.
 In November 1979, the division was alerted for a possible operation to rescue the American hostages in Iran.
 The division formed the nucleus of the newly created Rapid Deployment Forces (RDF), a mobile force at a permanently high state of readiness.